 6. Do you have children?
 It may be comforting to know if your doctor has children.

 7. Are you part of a group practice?
-If you go with a doctor in a solo practice find out who covers when he’s/she’s away.
+If you choose a pediatrician in a solo practice, find out who covers when they are away.
 If he’s part of a group practice, ask about the background of the other doctors.
 Some practices have pediatric nurse practitioners.
 They are fully trained nurses, often with an MA and specialized training.

 8. Do you have call-in hours?